KarolGrzesiak/Vidly/README.md

 Strictly for learning purposes, that's why there is a mix of API's controllers with standard ones and JQuery code in Views is not structured properly.

-Used: ASP.NET MVC, JQuery, Entity Framework (Code First), DataTables, Bootstrap, Validation, Identity Authentication, Identity Manager, Elmah, Glimpse, external Log In (Facebook), AutoMapper, Typeahead
+Used: ASP.NET MVC, JQuery, Entity Framework (Code First), DataTables, Bootstrap, Validation, Identity Authentication, Identity Manager, Elmah, Glimpse, external Log In (Facebook), AutoMapper, Typeahead.

 Some screenshots: